-One hour.
-Examines the challenges of leading tactical teams in the complex Contemporary Operating Environment (COE).
+Two hours.
+Lab required.
+Examines the challenges of leading tactical teams in the complex contemporary operating environment (COE).
 The course highlights dimensions of terrain analysis, patrolling, and operation orders.
-Further study of the theoretical basis of the Army leadership framework explores the dynamics of adaptive leadership in the context of military operations.
-MSL 202 provides a smooth transition into MSL 301.
-Students develop greater self awareness as they assess their own leadership styles and practice communication and team building skills.
-COE case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios.
+Further study of the theoretical basis of the Army Leadership Requirement Model explores the dynamics of adaptive leadership in the context of military operations in a constantly changing world and applies these challenges to practical Army leadership tasks and situations.
+Cadets develop greater self awareness as they assess their own leadership styles and practice communication and team-building skills.
+COE case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios..